tanzin8r/maas-site-manager/README.md

 juju status --watch 5s
 ```

-#### Install COS lite
+### Installing COS lite

-This step is optional but highly recommended.
+This step is optional but recommended if you want to monitor MAAS Site Manager.
+Currently we are offering limited monitoring capability, mostly exposing the performance of the Site Manager endpoints.
+This will be improved in future versions.

+To setup COS lite and integrate MAAS Site Manager with it do the following:

 ```bash
 # bind MetalLB to a local IP